-Ultimately, you want a method of boat grills installation that is easy to set up and take down without requiring much in the way of extra work.
+Ultimately, you want a method of installation that is easy to set up and take down without requiring much in the way of extra work.

 5. Grill Heat Output BTUs

-BTU stands for British Thermal Unit, and it measures how much energy an appliance like boat grills uses.
+BTU stands for British Thermal Unit, and it measures how much energy an appliance like a boat grill uses.
 This translates into how much fuel your boat grills will use and how efficiently it will get the job done.

-Higher BTUs doesn’t always mean you will get hotter temperatures or a more powerful boat grills model.
+Higher BTUs don’t always mean you will get hotter temperatures or a more powerful boat grills model.

 “A BTU is a measure of the...quantity of heat required to raise the temperature of one pound of liquid water by 1 degree Fahrenheit”

 - Energy Basics Guide, US Energy Information Administration

 The consensus is that you want to look for around 100 BTUs per square inch of cooking space for boat grills.
 Any more than this, you aren’t necessarily going to get any improvement in boat grills performance, and you will be using fuel faster .

 Being out on the water means that your boat grills will likely take a bit of an extra beating than your average at-home model.
 On top of added water exposure, you will probably often pack and unpack the grill.